 Hi, I’m Negar Kamali.

-Earlier, I completed a Ph.D. in Computational Mechanics, during which I developed several advanced numerical methods for solving nonlinear wave propagation PDEs.
+In my past life, I completed a Ph.D. in Computational Mechanics, during which I developed several advanced numerical methods for solving nonlinear wave propagation PDEs.
 Following my passion in understanding how AI impacts human decision-making, I began a second Ph.D. in Computer Science at Northwestern University.
 This sparked my decision to go back to academia and do research on human-AI collaboration.

 I also have prior industry experience as a Software Developer and Automation Expert.